• You are currently seeing the hobby gardeners view

 Why can I not find a best-before date?

 Seeds are living material and therefore have no defined expiry date.
 Depending on storage conditions, the plant species and the growing conditions during propagation, seeds can lose their vitality within a few months or maintain it for many years.
-We do not believe it makes sense to state a best-before date on our seed bags, as we fear that otherwise good-for-use seed may be composted prematurely.
-Incidentally, it is also not legally required.
+We do not consider it sensible to state a best-before date on our seed packets, as we fear that otherwise good-for-use seed may be composted prematurely.